Kapadokia-Titus/LeadersBoard/README.md

 # GADS LeadersBoard application that displays top learners in hours and the skill IQ.
 This is a simple application made using MVVM architecture.
+The app handles GET request and POST submission to a google form.

 # Main Dependencies
 {